VTCT Level 3 Certificate in Anatomy, Physiology and Pathology for Complementary Therapies (QCF)

 Prerequisite: There are no formal prerequisite qualifications that you must have prior to undertaking this qualification.
 It is recommended that you have a level of general education comparable to GCSEs.
 You should be committed to fulfilling the Theory Elements.
 You must meet the required Guided Learning Hours (GLH) by working through the Theory Elements, taking part in online discussions, assessments and reviews with your tutor and assessor via our Virtual Learning Environment.
-Optional Interactive Practical sessions can be accessed by attending our centre.

 Duration: This qualification can be completed in a minimum of 3 months, on average it takes 6 months to complete the theory elements.